Grzegorz2121/Personal_projects/README.md

 If anybody want to know how those programs actualy work, author is happy to show and explain it personaly, throught video conference throught internet or in person.

-At they day of publishing this repository, all apps can be compiled and run.
+At they day of publishing this repository, all apps could have been compiled and run.

 DataLab is a WPF app.
 It is a graphical script interpreter where user can use "blocks" to create various data processing algorithms.
 Blocks are divided into 3(4) sections: Input, Output and Processing (+Flow) blocks.
 Those allow to collect, process and output the data.